-There's no doubting that Lee feels at home in South Wales, not surprising after making Cardiff his week-time home during his two year stint on Casualty, and his return for this concert also heralded the return of his good friend, ex-Casualty colleague and former tour regular, Amanda Henderson (pictured here with Lee), for her second guest slot on this latest tour.
+There's no doubting that Lee feels at home in South Wales, not surprising after making Cardiff his week-time home during his two year stint on Casualty, and his return for this concert also heralded the return of his good friend, ex-Casualty colleague and former tour regular, Amanda Henderson (pictured with Lee, above/left), for her second guest slot on this latest tour.
 And she was not the only guest - as hinted by a tweet earlier in the week, another good friend and former tour regular, Stephen Rahman-Hughes, also joined Lee for the weekend.

 Before I continue, my thanks to Lee and Stephen for sharing some of the photos featured here on Twitter and Instagram... all others are my own (click on any to view the full Gallery).

 I'm going to keep this report fairly brief (well, that's the intention anyway!) because it's already a week late and if I don't, it'll be time for the June concerts before it's done.
 So... the band for both shows, welcomed to the stage one-by-one after Lee's first song of the night on which he is accompanied only by his musical director Adam Dennis on keyboards, were the usual brilliant line-up of Richie Blake on bass guitar, John Pearce on violin, Tommy Emmerton on lead and acoustic guitar and Ian Whitehead on drums.
-You'll find full setlists from both evenings here, while from Newport... my sharpest memories are of:
+You'll find full setlists from both evenings here while from Newport... my sharpest memories are of:

 - the slow build, John Pearce's violin singing along, to that first soaring "with or without you" which gives me goosebumps every time - I can see (or should that be hear) why Lee loves this song so much

 - Lee's quivering left kneecap - introduced during his account of his first open audition as a teenager for 'Les Misérables' and apparently still a dead giveaway that he's nervous!